MaggieDaisy/Discover-Sardinia/README.md

 All the images used in this site were picked from:

-[**Unsplash**](https://unsplash.com/) - a website dedicated to sharing stock photography for free for every kind of project
+- [**Unsplash**](https://unsplash.com/) - a website dedicated to sharing stock photography for free for every kind of project

-[**Pixabay**](https://pixabay.com/) - a stunning free images & royalty free stock
+- [**Pixabay**](https://pixabay.com/) - a stunning free images & royalty free stock

 To create a logo I borrowed first flag template and developed further in GIMP:

-[**FAVPNG**](https://favpng.com/png_view/charles-albert-of-sardinia-flag-of-sardinia-regions-of-italy-sardinian-people-png/1aQdepzq) - a database of free transparent PNG Images
+- [**FAVPNG**](https://favpng.com/png_view/charles-albert-of-sardinia-flag-of-sardinia-regions-of-italy-sardinian-people-png/1aQdepzq) - a database of free transparent PNG Images

 * Code
 - Code inspiration for responsive and interactive navigation bar borrowed from - [**Responsive Navigation Menu Bar with HTML CSS & Javascript | CSS Flexbox - Tutorial by CodingNepal**](https://www.youtube.com/watch?v=mbDNrvKLAGM)
 - Code inspiration for background slider on the landing Home page borrowed from- [**Carousel Slider Bootstrap 5 | Slider Carousel - Tutorial by Adrian Twarog**](https://www.youtube.com/watch?v=ku_97a6Bgkg)
 - Code inspiration for gallery effects in About and Trips section borrowed from -
 - Code inspiration for buttons in a Trips section borrowed from - [**JQuery Effects - Challenge 3" - Course by Code Institute**](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/b99394c03fb342ed96e82caa5adef426/cb6592e199ef45d5a3db4cf83691b70f/?child=first)
-- Code inspiration for map locations of attractions borrowed from - course content walkthrough Rosie
+- Code inspiration for send email js borrowed from - CI course content walkthrough "Connecting To The EmailJS Service Using Their SDK"
-- Code inspiration for map locations of attractions borrowed from ----
+- Code inspiration for map locations of attractions borrowed from - CI course content walkthrough "   "

 # 10. Acknowledgments